tangentsoft/libtabula/README-MinGW.txt

            ZIP file version of Libtabula in a place where Wine can find it.
            You don't need to run a Windows Libtabula server under Wine.
-           We're only doing this to get the Libtabula C API library and its headers, which Libtabula++ builds against.
-The resulting MinGW build of Libtabula++ can talk to a native Libtabula server out in Wine's host environment or on some other machine.
+           We're only doing this to get the Libtabula C API library and its headers, which Libtabula builds against.
+The resulting MinGW build of Libtabula can talk to a native Libtabula server out in Wine's host environment or on some other machine.

         4. Modify Makefile.mingw to match the install location for the Libtabula C API files.

-        5. Build Libtabula++ with:
+        5. Build Libtabula with:

            $ wine mingw32-make -f Makefile.mingw